magpiedin/go-dng/README.md

 # The DNG SDK for linux & go

-Adobe's DNG SDK comes with only partial support for Linux.
-The makefiles in this repo will fetch and compile version 1.6 of the SDK on Linux (tested on Ubuntu 23.04), building the SDK as two static libraries that end up in `./sdk/lib`.
+Adobe's DNG SDK comes with only partial support for building on Linux.
+The makefiles in this repo will fetch, patch, and compile version 1.6 of the SDK on Linux (tested on Ubuntu 23.04), building the SDK as two static libraries that end up in `./sdk/lib` and `./sdk/include`.

-It also compiles the `dng_validate` command that comes with the SDK.
+It also compiles the SDK's `dng_validate` command, so you can use it on Linux.

 ## Building the SDK on Linux